Bose QuietComfort 45 headphones return to record low price of $279 at Amazon

 Bose QuietComfort 45 Headphones: was $329 now $279 @ Amazon

-This Bose QuietComfort 45 deal knocks $50 off the Editor's Choice Bose QuietComfort 45 for the first time.
-They boast class-leading noise cancellation, a durable, comfortable design and up to 24 hours of battery life.
+This rare deal knocks $50 off the Editor's Choice Bose QuietComfort 45 headphones.
+They boast class-leading noise cancellation, a durable, comfortable design, and up to 24 hours of battery life.
+Grab them now for an all-time low price.

 The QuietComfort 45 are Bose's best noise cancelling headphones yet.
 They feature 45mm drivers, high-fidelity sound and active-noise cancellation.
 Aware Mode lets you hear what's going on around you right through the headphones.
 Bose QuietComfort 45 headphones provide up to 24 hours of battery life over the Bose QuietComfort 35 II's 20 hours.